-In defining the applicability of the RSM, the distinction must be made as to what is considered the "generic" model code.
-If the RSM code without South Florida regional modeling features constitutes the generic RSM, then those features should not be documented in the RSM Theory Manual but should be documented in the SFRSM and NSRSM implementation reports instead, as suggested in the District's response summary to the Panel.
-However, as the District response further indicates, it would remain beneficial to identify the important hydrologic characteristics of South Florida in the

-RSM Theory Manual to demonstrate the potential suitability of the RSM to simulate other water bodies.
-At the same location in the Theory Manual, the object-oriented feature of the RSM could be discussed and its advantages in tailoring the generic RSM to simulate dissimilar water bodies could be identified.
+In defining the applicability of the RSM, there must be identification of what is considered "generic" model code.
+If the RSM code without South Florida regional modeling features constitutes the generic RSM, then those features should not be documented in the RSM Theory Manual but should be documented in the SFRSM and NSRSM implementation reports instead, as suggested in the SFWMD's response summary to the Panel.
+However, as the SFWMD response further indicates, it would remain beneficial to identify the important hydrologic characteristics of South Florida in the RSM Theory Manual to demonstrate the potential suitability of the RSM to simulate other water bodies.
+In the same section of the Theory Manual, there should be a discussion of the object-oriented feature and its advantages in tailoring the generic RSM to simulate dissimilar water bodies.

-Detailed editorial comments on the RSM documentation submitted by the peer-review panel to the District prior to 22 June 2005 are presented in Appendix II.
-It is recommended that the manual be reviewed by a competent technical editor to resolve problems with language, grammar and consistency of scientific terminology.
+Detailed editorial comments on the RSM documentation submitted by the Panel to the SFWMD prior to 22 June 2005 are presented in Appendix II.
+It is recommended that the manual be reviewed by a competent technical editor to resolve problems with language, grammar, and consistency of scientific terminology.